AlanWman/MixedMessages/#EncounterInspirationGeneratorOutline.md

 2 or less	Immediate Attack
 3-7	        Unfavorable
 8-11	    Favorable
-12 or more	Very Favorabl
+12 or more	Very Favorably